5G/NR - Measurement Report |

 The first step for the measurement process is to determine "what to measure ?".
 For every measurement process, the physical entities to measure is some kind of reference signal.
 In LTE, those reference signal for the measurement are synchronization signal and/or CRS(Cell Specific Reference signal).
 Those reference signals in LTE is structured relatively simple way, so the configuration in RRC message is relatively simple.
 In NR, the types of reference signal is synchronization signal/PBCH Reference Signal and CSI-RS (As you know, in NR there is no Cell Specific Reference signal.
 Instead, we use special type of reference signal called CSI-RS).

-With Synchronization Signal/PBCH signal and CSI-RS, the measurement item can be catetorized as follows (this is based on 38.331-5.5.1)
+With types of reference signal for the measurements, the measurement types in NR can be catetorized as follows (this is based on 38.331-5.5.1)

 Once the measurement item (target reference signal to measure), we have to determine the purpose of the measurement and various other details.
 Then finally you have to configure all of the details into RRC message.
 The overall structure of RRC message structure for the measurement can be summarized as follows (this is based on 38.331-5.5.1)